** Please note this page is being edited and will look much more inviting once finished.

-After my daughter’s first two birthdays, we had the parties at home.
-After all, the first one in particular really is for the parents.
-After the second one during which one of my friends told me she had rescued my playroom wall from one child who was hitting it with a bus and making dents, I thought it would be time to do something outside of the house for the next few parties.
-I am sure it gets to a point when you feel it is fine to do it at home again, but till then, here are some tips.
+After my daughter’s second birthday celebration at home when one of my friends told me she had rescued my playroom wall from a child who was hitting it with a bus and making dents on it I thought it was time to do something outside of the house for the next few years.
+You will get to a point when you feel it is fine to do it at home again, but until then, here are some tips.

-Birthday Party Tips for Various Ages – some ideas from my own children and their friends
+Birthday Party Tips for Various Ages – Some Ideas from My Own Children and Their Friends

 This is definitely the birthday party for the parents!
 We had ours at home and invited our friends as well as our daughter’s little ones.

-For our third, and for MANY of my daughter’s friends, the 3rd one was celebrated at Rascals in Swiss Cottage Leisure Centre followed by food and cake in Del Aziz Cafe across the reception area.
-We have also been to some parties at Talacre Sports Centre in Kentish Town.
-Doing soft play at this age is nice as they need to run around and are mostly big enough that they can cope with climbing etc themselves.
-Talacre has a much nicer soft play centre than Rascals, but the eating options are better at Del Aziz.
-You can get some really lovely food and drinks for the children and adults!
-Having been to enough parties at the two different places, I would opt for Swiss Cottage Leisure Centre as you can turn up not needing to organise anything apart from the cake!
+For my daughter’s third birthday, and for the majority of her friends, this party was celebrated at Rascals Softplay in Swiss Cottage Leisure Centre followed by food and cake in the cafe across from the reception area.
+We have also been to some parties at Treetops Softplay in Talacre Community Sports Centre in Kentish Town.
+Doing soft play at this age is popular as children like to run around and are mostly big enough that they can cope with climbing etc themselves.
+Please note these venues tend to book up months in advance and that you need to book the soft play and cafe separately at Swiss Cottage Leisure Centre.

 For my daughter’s 6th birthday party, it was all about bowling.
 We hired the King Pin Suite at Bloomsbury Bowling Lanes and everyone loved it!
 It was so fantastic that my husband and I threw a big adult party there ourselves.